 Gut microbiota and leaky gut syndrome

 The intestines are also home to a wide range of bacteria called gut microbiota.
-These bacteria aid digestion, protect the intestinal wall and support normal immune function.
-LGS may involve imbalances in gut microbiota.

 According to a 2016 article, imbalances in the gut microbiota can trigger the body's immune response.
 This results in gut inflammation and increased intestinal permeability (IP).
 IP describes how easily substances can leak out of the intestines and into the bloodstream.